-What is the Zoning Code Consolidation and Reorganization Project?
+What was the Zoning Code Consolidation and Reorganization Project?

-What is changing?
-What is staying the same?
+What has changed?
+What has stayed the same?

-- The new zoning code will be easier to navigate and will eliminate redundant text without changing existing regulations.
+- The new zoning code is easier to navigate and eliminates redundant text without changing existing regulations.

-- The reduction in text will result in a more concise zoning code that contains nearly half the number of pages of the existing ten chapters being consolidated.
+- The reduction in text resulted in a more concise zoning code that contains nearly half the number of pages of the existing ten chapters being consolidated.

 - Standards that are unique to specific rural and urban planning areas are retained in the new zoning code.
 For instance, specific environmental standards that are only applicable in the West of Sandy River Planning Area will be retained in the consolidated code.